File handling

 - No

-overhead - Files can be validated or processed on the server before submission
+base64overhead - Files can be validated or processed on the server before submission

 - Files can be provided from the server

-See the advanced example preupload-file
+See the advanced example preupload-file for more information.

 Validation